heluna-manoa/heluna-manoa.github.io/index.md

 ## Landing Page (Unlogged)
 <img src="doc/landing-unlogged.png" alt="landing">
-The user is prompted to log in upon running the application.
 As of now, Heluna Manoa has a forest green theme that matches the colors of its affiliated university: the University of Hawaii at Manoa.
 The background picture is also somewhat of a placeholder and is subject to change in the following iterations of our project.
+The search bars are mock-ups that will be able to search by course and professor.

 ## Landing Page (With Search/Logged In)
 <img src="doc/landing-logged.png" alt="landing logged">
-Once the user logs in, they are taken to the actual landing page, which has a mock-up search bar where users can look for courses and professors.
+Once the user logs in, they are taken to the actual landing page, which now has an update navigation bar with several options.

 ## List/Search Courses Page
 <img src="doc/list-courses.png" alt="list course">